KorayTA/APW-Project/README.md

 Things that we wanted to include but did not have enough time:
     1. Function to remove a car from the database
     2. We wanted to sort the cars but the preferences that the user submitted.
+    3. Spcific user accounts can save cars that they like
+    4. Adding more pictures
+    5. Password encryption